+- if the NSCE Server needs to perform policy harmonization for the policy that is requested to be updated and the harmonization process is still ongoing, the NSCE Server may reject the request with an HTTP "403 Forbidden" status code including the ProblemDetails data structure with the "cause" attribute containing the "HARMOMIZATION_ONGOING" application error.

-5.6.2.4 NSCE_PolicyManagement_Delete
+5.4.2.4 NSCE_PolicyManagement_Delete

-5.6.2.4.1 General
+5.4.2.4.1 General

-This service operation is used by a service consumer to request the deletion of an existing Policy Provisioning at the NSCE Server.
+This service operation is used by a service consumer to request the deletion of one or several existing Policy(ies) at the NSCE Server.

 The following procedures are supported by the "NSCE_PolicyManagement_Delete" service operation:

-- Policy Provisioning Deletion.
+- Policy(ies) Deletion.

-5.6.2.4.3 Policy Provisioning Deletion
+5.4.2.4.3 Policy(ies) Deletion

-Figure 5.6.2.4.3-1 depicts a scenario where a service consumer sends a request to the NSCE Server to request the deletion of an existing Policy Provisioning (see also clause 9.5 of 3GPP°TS°23.435°[14]).
+Figure 5.6.2.4.3-1 depicts a scenario where a service consumer sends a request to the NSCE Server to request the deletion of one or several existing Policy(ies) (see also clause 9.5 of 3GPP°TS°23.435°[14]).

-Figure 5.6.2.4.3-1: Procedure for Policy Provisioning Deletion
+Figure 5.4.2.4.3-1: Procedure for Policy(ies) Deletion

-1. In order to request the deletion of an existing Policy Provisioning, the service consumer shall send an HTTP DELETE request to the NSCE Server targeting the corresponding "Individual Policy Provisioning" resource.
+1. In order to request the deletion of one or several existing Policy(ies), the service consumer shall send an HTTP POST request to the NSCE Server targeting the corresponding custom operation (i.e., "Delete"), with the request body including the PolDeleteReq data structure.

-NOTE: An alternative service consumer (i.e. other than the one that requested the creation of the targeted resource) can initiate this request.
+NOTE: An alternative service consumer (i.e. other than the one that requested the creation of the concerned policy(ies)) can initiate this request.

 2a.
-Upon success, the NSCE Server shall respond with an HTTP "204 No Content" status code.
+Upon success, the NSCE Server shall delete the concerned "Individual Policy" resource(s) accordingly, update the default policies, when relevant, and respond with either:

+- an HTTP "200 OK" status code with the response body containing policy(ies) deletion related information within the PolDeleteResp data structure; or

+- an HTTP "204 No Content" status code.

 2b.
-On failure, the appropriate HTTP status code indicating the error shall be returned and appropriate additional error information should be returned in the HTTP DELETE response body, as specified in clause 6.4.7.
+On failure, the appropriate HTTP status code indicating the error shall be returned and appropriate additional error information should be returned in the HTTP DELETE response body, as specified in clause 6.3.7.